pitkes22/ts5-channel-image-generator/README.md

 Any contribution is welcomed.
 Feel free to create an issue if you found a bug, or you have an idea how to improve the app!

+To run the app locally install the NPM dependencies and then run `npm run dev`.
+Currently, images does not work when running locally due to the issue with URL prefix.
+To get around this comment out `basePath` property from `next.config.js`